Uncrossed Multiflows and Applications to Disjoint Paths: Introduction

-We begin with our integral rounding results, starting with maximization. \begin{theorem} If $G$ is planar, given a feasible uncrossed solution $f$ to LP (\ref{eqn:lp-max-edge}) or LP (\ref{eqn:lp-max-node}), there exists a feasible integral solution to the corresponding LP that achieves an $\Omega(1)$ fraction of the value of $f$.
-For unit capacities, this solution can be computed in polynomial time. \end{theorem} We prove this result by establishing an ``approximate integer decomposition property'' for polyhedron of uncrossed multiflows.
-This is proved by exploiting colouring results on a restricted type of string graphs (path intersection graph).
-In fact, integer decomposition also implies $\Omega(1)$ rounding holds when weights are attached to the problem; that is, each $st \in E(H)$ has an associated per-unit profit $w(st)$, and the objective to the LPs is instead $\max_f \sum_{st \in E(H)} \sum_{P \in P_{st}} w(st) f(P)$.
+\begin{theorem} Let $(G, H, u)$ be a planar maximization instance where $u$ is integral.
+Let $f$ be a feasible fractional flow that is uncrossed.
+There exists a feasible integral flow $f'$ that achieves an $\Omega(1)$ fraction of the value of $f$.
+This integral flow can be computed in polynomial time. \end{theorem} We prove this result by establishing an ``approximate integer decomposition property'', exploiting colouring results on a restricted class of string graphs (path intersection graphs).
+This integer decomposition also implies $\Omega(1)$ rounding holds for the {\em weighted} maximization version, where each $(s, t) \in E(H)$ has an associated weight $w(s,t)$, and a flow achieves $w(s, t)$ value for each unit of $(s, t)$-flow that it routes.
+Additionally, this result extends to {\em node-capacitated} multiflows (i.e. $u$ is a capacity function on nodes rather than edges).

-For the minimum congestion setting, we give a factor 2 rounding for converting a fractional uncrossed multiflow into an integral flow.
-Moreover, if we accept an extra additive penalty, we can round to a flow that is {\em unsplittable}, which means each commodity is routed only on a single path. \begin{theorem} If $G$ is planar, given a feasible strongly\footnote{We defer the more technical definition of strongly uncrossed to Section~\ref{sec:uncrossable-classes}.} uncrossed solution to (\ref{eqn:lp-congestion-edge}), there is a polynomial time algorithm to compute both: \begin{enumerate} \item an integral multiflow routing all demands where the flow on each $e \in E(G)$ is at most $2 u(e)$, and \item an unsplittable multiflow routing all demands where the flow on each $e \in E(G)$ is strictly less than $2 u(e) + d_{\max}$, where $d_{\max} = \max_{h \in E(H)} d(h)$. \end{enumerate} \end{theorem}
+For the congestion setting, we give a factor 2 rounding for converting a fractional uncrossed multiflow into an integral multiflow.
+Moreover, for an extra additive penalty we can round to an unsplittable flow. \begin{theorem} Let $(G, H, u, d)$ be a planar congestion instance where $u, d$ are integral.
+Let $f$ be a feasible fractional multiflow that is strongly uncrossed\footnote{We defer the more technical definition of strongly uncrossed to Section~\ref{sec:strongly-uncrossed}.
+Importantly, the uncrossable layouts mentioned in this paper, including pairwise-planar, admit strongly uncrossed flows.}.
+Then there exists both: \begin{enumerate} \item an integral multiflow $f'$ that is feasible for $(G, H, u', d)$ where $u'(e) \le 2u(e)$ for each $e \in E(G)$, and \item an unsplittable multiflow $f''$ that is feasible for $(G, H, u'', d)$ where $u''(e) < 2u(e) + d_{\max}$ for every $e \in E(G)$, where $d_{\max} = \max_{h \in E(H)} d(h)$. \end{enumerate} The integral and unsplittable multiflows can be computed in polynomial time. \end{theorem}

+Using Theorems \ref{thm:pairwise-planar-intro}, \ref{thm:MEDP}, and \ref{thm:congestion}, we obtain constant-factor approximation algorithms for integer multiflow problems with pairwise-planar inputs. \begin{corollary} There exist polynomial time constant-factor approximation algorithms for maximum edge-disjoint paths and maximum node-disjoint paths (and more generally, maximum integer multiflow), as well as minimum congestion integer multiflow, for inputs where $(G, H)$ is pairwise-planar. \end{corollary}